currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 | Choose to hit an eyeball-sized area of the body                                                                                                                                                 | -4 / XXXX |

 #### **DRIVING**
+Roll this skill when you are the one controlling the movement of any ground or water-based vehicle.

+Driving Specialties
 	Full Throttle: Accelerate or Decelerate actions
 	Biker: motorcycles & bicycles
 	Motorist: covers cars, pickups, vans, buses, etc.